Why is our climate changing?

 Cutting down forests, one of the major natural storage 'sinks' for carbon, is further increasing the imbalance between the CO2 we emit and the planet's capacity to re-absorb it.

-Is climate change really caused by human activity?
+Is climate change really caused by Is climate change caused by human activity??